rust-lang/rfcs/text/0000-min-rust-version.md

 ## First stage: dumb field

-At first the `rust` field can be simply a declarative optional field without any functionality behind it.
+At first the `rust` field can be simply a declarative optional field without any functionality behind it with minimal checks.
 The reason for it is to reduce implementation cost of the first stage to the minimum and ideally ship it as part of Rust 2018.
 It will also allow crate authors who care about MSRV to start mark their crates early.

 ## Second stage: `cargo publish` check